Calendula officinalis, also known as pot marigold, can benefit soil, repel pests, and aid healing. Here are seven reasons to grow this herb.

 5: Calendula Dazzles the Edible Landscape

-Rosalind Creasy, in Edible Landscaping, encourages the use of calendula in the edible landscape because it brings such a bright, cheery flash of color.
-I’ve used calendula for years in my landscape, and I love it because it is both beautiful and low-maintenance.
+Rosalind Creasy, in Edible Landscaping, encourages the use of pot marigold in the edible landscape because it brings such a bright, cheery flash of color.
+I’ve used it for years in my landscape, and I love that it is both beautiful and low-maintenance.

-According to The Backyard Homestead, calendula petals also make a delicious medicinal tea.
-The petals are easily dried and stored.
+According to The Backyard Homestead, the petals, easily dried and stored, make a delicious medicinal tea.

 7: Calendula Adds Color to Culinary Creations

-Calendula flower petals—fresh or dried—will spruce up salads, cream cheese, or cooked vegetables.
+The cheerful flower petals—fresh or dried—can brighten up salads, cream cheese, or cooked vegetables.

-According to Homegrown Herbs, calendula is also used as a natural food coloring for common foods such as cake frosting or broth.
-It can substitute for high-priced saffron to make golden-colored rice.
+According to Homegrown Herbs, the petals are also used as a natural food coloring for common foods such as cake frosting or broth.
+They can substitute for high-priced saffron to make golden-colored rice.

-I collect dried seed heads each season so I always have a supply of seeds.
+This herb is a self-sowing annual that grows in USDA zones 3-9.
+I collect dried seed heads each season so I always have a supply of seeds!